 - Seems more depressed or hostile than usual.

-- Can’t handle routine chores and paperwork without making mistakes.
+- Cannot handle routine chores and paperwork without making mistakes.

 - Has irrational and undefined fears, delusions or seems under unusual stress.